M4V: Multimodal Mamba for Efficient Text-to-Video Generation: Experiments

-\textbf{Evaluation Metrics.} For quantitative comparison, we utilize VBench~\citep{huang2024vbench}, a widely adopted benchmark designed for comprehensive evaluation of text-to-video (T2V) generation models.
-VBench assesses T2V performance using 1,000 prompts that cover diverse scenarios, systematically measuring both motion fidelity and semantic coherence.
+\textbf{Evaluation Metrics.} For quantitative comparison, we utilize VBench~\citep{huang2024vbench}, a widely adopted benchmark designed for comprehensive T2V evaluation.
+VBench assesses T2V performance using 1,000 prompts that cover diverse scenarios.
 For each text prompt, we generate five videos using different random seeds, each containing 121 frames at 768p resolution for evaluation.
 The \textit{Total Score} on VBench is computed as a weighted average of the \textit{Quality Score} and \textit{Semantic Score}.
-For more details, please refer to~\cref{app:settings} and the VBench~\citep{huang2024vbench} paper.
+For more details, please refer to Appendix and the VBench paper.

-For the \textit{ablation study} of our model design, conducting full-cycle training for each variant is computationally prohibitive, requiring thousands of GPU hours, and VBench evaluation is also time-intensive.
-To address this, we adopt a fast evaluation protocol.
-Specifically, each model is trained at 5s-384p for only 20k steps, starting from the same initialization of an attention-based model trained on 2-second videos.
-We assess generation performance using 50 prompts sampled from VBench.
-Since not all metrics can be computed on this subset, we report only a subset of metrics for ablation, including subject consistency, background consistency, temporal flickering, motion smoothness, aesthetic quality, image quality, and overall consistency.
-For more details, please refer to Appendix~\ref{app:ablation_settings}.
+\textbf{Fast Evaluation Protocol.} For architectural-level design studies, conducting full-cycle training for each variant during ablation is computationally prohibitive, often requiring thousands of GPU hours, and VBench evaluation is also time-intensive.
+To address this, we propose a fast evaluation protocol.
+Specifically, in our ablation studies, each Mamba variant is trained at 5s–384p for only 20k steps, starting from the same initialization of an attention-based model pre-trained on 2-second videos.
+Generation performance is evaluated using 50 prompts sampled from VBench.
+Since not all metrics can be reliably computed on this subset, we report only a subset of evaluation metrics that best capture the differences between variants, including \textit{subject consistency}, \textit{aesthetic quality}, \textit{image quality}, and \textit{overall consistency}.
+Although this fast evaluation protocol may not perfectly reflect the behavior of fully trained models, it provides \textit{relative} performance trends at early training stages that effectively guide architectural design.
+For further details, please refer to Appendix.

-In addition to automated metrics, we also include a \textit{user study} to assess human preferences of generated videos from different models.
-Following the setup in~\cite{jin2024pyramidal}, we selected 50 video prompts sourced from both VBench and the Internet.
+\textbf{Human Evaluation}.
+In addition to automated metrics, we also include a user study to assess human preferences of generated videos from different models.
+Following the setup in~\citet{jin2024pyramidal}, we selected 50 video prompts sourced from both VBench and the Internet.
 Participants were asked to rank videos based on three criteria: aesthetic quality, motion smoothness, and semantic coherence.